ArthurOliveira01/drivent4/README.md

 ## About

 Driven.t is a web browser application with which you can manage every single aspect of your event.
+It is built using TypeScript and Prisma, it uses postgresql on the database.

+On this project i have applied unit and integration tests and you can run them with the tutorial below.

 ## How to run for development